woossi0/suite/docs/usermanual/source/sysadmin/jvm/setting.rst

 We recommend using the Oracle JVM with OpenGeo Suite, as testing has shown that the Oracle JVM is significantly faster than other JVM implementations.

-Specifically, we recommend using **Oracle JRE 7**.
-Even though it isn't the latest version, it is the most well-tested and stable version of the JVM with GeoServer.
+Specifically, we recommend using **Oracle JRE 8**.
+The current GeoServer release requires a Java 8 JVM.

 Determining the current Java version
 ------------------------------------